Coherent dynamics in soft-threshold integrate-and-fire networks: The model

 \section{The model}

-We will use a soft-threshold leaky integrate-and-fire neuron (sLIF) as our microscopic model to describe how individual neurons integrate incoming signals and generate action potentials (or spikes).
-We consider a network of $N$ sLIF neurons on the ring $[-\pi,\pi)$ (Fig.~\ref{fig:delay}A).
-One-dimensional networks defined on periodic domains have been used to model feature selectivity in neuronal populations---for example, the sensitivity of neurons in the visual cortex to the orientation of visual stimuli \cite{hansel199813, ben-yishaiTheoryOrientationTuning1995}.
-Neuron $i$ has membrane voltage $v_{i}(t)$ at time $t$.
+We use a soft-threshold leaky integrate-and-fire neuron (sLIF) as our microscopic model to describe how individual neurons integrate incoming signals and generate action potentials (or spikes).
+We consider a network of $N$ sLIF neurons with sparse random connectivity on the ring (Fig.~\ref{fig:delay}A).
+One-dimensional networks defined on periodic domains have been used to model feature selectivity in neuronal populations---for example, the sensitivity of neurons in the visual cortex to the orientation of visual stimuli \cite{ben-yishaiTheoryOrientationTuning1995, hansel199813}.
+Neuron $i$ at location $x_i\in[-\pi,\pi)$ has membrane voltage $v_{i}(t)$ at time $t$.
 Let $n_{j}(t)$ be the counting process associated with neuron $j$, recording the total number of spikes that neuron $j$ has emitted up until time $t$.
 The increments of that process are $dn_{j}(t)$.
 After neuron $j$ emits a spike, its membrane potential is reset to the fixed value $r$.
 A postsynaptic neuron $i$ receives and integrates spikes from presynaptic neuron $j$ through the synaptic filter $J_{ij}(s-D)$, where $s$ is the time since the presynaptic spike and $D$ the synaptic delay (Fig.~\ref{fig:delay}B).

 We implement stochastic spike emission to model the variability in the membrane potentials at which neurons emit a spike \cite{gerstnerPopulationDynamicsSpiking2000}.
-This soft-threshold for spike emission distinguishes the sLIF model from classic LIF models, where neurons deterministically emit a spike at threshold.
-The increments $dn_j(t)$ define a point process, $\dot{n}_j(t)$, called the spike train.
-We take its intensity to be $f(v_j(t))$, where $f$ is a non-negative function.
-The intensity function is often chosen to be zero or near-zero below a threshold, so there is no or low chance of emitting a spike at low membrane voltages.
-Above threshold, $f$ is increasingly higher so there is an increasing chance of generating a spike at higher voltages.
+This soft threshold for spike emission distinguishes the sLIF model from classic LIF models, where neurons deterministically emit a spike at when the voltage hits a threshold value from below.
+The increments $dn_j(t)$ define a point process, $\dot{n}_j(t)$, also called the spike train.
+Its intensity is given by a non-negative function, $f(v_j(t))$.
+The intensity function is often chosen to be zero below a threshold, so there is no chance of emitting a spike at low membrane voltages.
+We take $f(v_j)$ to increase unboundedly with $v_j$, so that if the voltage blows up the neuron will be guaranteed to emit a spike and reset.

 Finally, each neuron has resting potential $E_i$, also incorporating any external input currents.
 Together, the membrane voltage of neuron $i$, $v_{i}(t)$, evolves according to the It\^{o} stochastic differential equation